Kukuza/sargo-interface/CONTRIBUTING.md

 We commit to acting and interacting in ways that promote a welcome, healthy community.
 We are open to constructive feedback that adds value to the overall community.

 ## Getting Help
-Join our [Discord community](https://discord.gg/85d6NCXzyM) if you need help getting set up.
+Join our [Discord community](https://discord.gg/85d6NCXzyM) if you need help getting set up or show us some love on [Twitter].

 ### Resources
 - [Conventional Commits](https://conventionalcommits.org) for commit guidelines.
-- [Code of Conduct]() to follow when communicating and contributing to this repository.
 - [License](https://github.com/Kukuza/p2p-ramp/blob/dev/LICENSE)
 - [Working with branches](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository).